freedaun/Swahili-Flashcards/README.md

 When I don't understand a word I consult an AI to explain the word using the following prompt:

     Translate to and from Swahili, prefer the kenyan dialect.
-Add a little bit of gramatical and word explanations.
+Add a little bit of grammatical and word explanations.

 You can select cards from one or more categories.
 Progress is reported.